mayn/packerlicious/CONTRIBUTING.md

 ### Pull-Requests
+1. Create an issue that clearly outlines the problem/ feature you are trying to solve.
-1. Please squash your commits.
+1. Squash your commits when appropriate.